anonymousip1234/banking_with_flask_and_mongo/readme.md

 All the apis lie in the defined_apis folder,which contains file such as authentication,transactions and accounts which are responsible to take care of their respective functionalities.

+All the endpoints are jwt authenticated and protected with access_tokens.

 All the schemas are inside defined_serializer folder,which are necessary to validate request and responses and other managements.

 Defined_databases contain mongo settings and the collections which are to be used.